 As one would expect, Boston Ferns do have a connection to the city of Boston:

 “All plants in cultivation are natural mutations of the species.
 The original mutant, ‘Bostoniesis’, was discovered in 1894 in a shipment of ferns sent to Boston by a Philadelphia grower.
 In contrast to the species, which has upright fronds, its fronds dangled down and away from the central crown.”What’s Wrong With My Houseplant?: Save Your Indoor Plants With 100% Organic Solutions, by David Deardorff and Kathryn Wadsworth

-Boston fern plants can be purchased online, at a local floral shop, or at a garden centre.
+Boston fern plants can be purchased online, at a local floral shop, or at a garden center.

 “This fern can add a feeling of lushness to any room, particularly if you hang it in a basket or place it on a pedestal so that its long fronds can dangle.”How to Houseplant: A Beginner’s Guide to Making and Keeping Plant Friends, by Heather Rodino

 The basics of Boston fern care are as follows: